Boarding School Survivors Workshops in London

 You may find some of the following Boarding School Survivors resources useful:

-Professor Andres Samuels video on his personal view on the trauma and effect of boarding school and how it might be having a major affect on society as a result.
+Professor Andrew Samuels’ video on his personal view on the trauma and effect of boarding school and how it might be having a major effect on society as a result.
 See it here…

 A recent small piece on German television. https://www.ndr.de/fernsehen/sendungen/das/Boarding-School-Syndrom-Verhalten-von-Internatsschuelern,dasx31136.html